chidiwilliams/chidiwilliams.com/content/post/notes-on-crafting-interpreters-go.md

 Each AST node corresponds to a “construct” in the source program: An `Expr.Binary` represents an expression with two operands (like an addition or division expression).
 An `Expr.Literal` holds a literal value (like a number or a string).
 And a `Stmt.Var` denotes a variable declaration statement.

 The interpreter includes a way to print (for debugging) and execute the AST.
-Instead of adding `print()` and `interpret()` methods to each node's class, it uses the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
+But instead of adding `print()` and `interpret()` methods to each node's class, it uses the [visitor pattern](https://en.wikipedia.org/wiki/Visitor_pattern).
 Each node class implements an `accept()` method that accepts a visitor, and visitors implement the functionality for visiting each node.
 This helps separate the different algorithms that use the AST nodes from the nodes themselves.

 ```java
 public interface Visitor<T> {